 Research and Development

-The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) partners with a host of academic, national laboratory and research organizations across the nation to address specific homeland security topics and threats.
+We partner with a host of academic, national laboratory and research organizations across the nation to address specific homeland security topics and threats.

-The Department of Homeland Security Science and Technology Directorate (S&T) assists operators by helping them define and understand their requirements and the technology's performance capabilities.
+DHS S&T assists operators by helping them define and understand their requirements and the technology's performance capabilities.

 DHS S&T has awarded a $750,000 contract to El Segundo, California-based InferLink Corporation to develop an advanced search functionality for the Information Marketplace for Policy and Analysis of Cyber-risk & Trust (IMPACT) cybersecurity research portal.